tommyfuu/BioFoundry/README.md

 Next release will include the following:

-1. Potentially including more primer3 parameters to be adjusted by users.
-2. The current algorithm uses primer3 default melting temperature calculator for Taq polymerase, but in our case we will need it for Phusion.
+1. The current algorithm uses primer3 default melting temperature calculator for Taq polymerase, but in our case we will need it for Phusion.
 We will try to figure that out.
-3. Double checking primer feasibility to demonstrate our workflow's robustness.
+2. Double checking primer feasibility to demonstrate our workflow's robustness.
-4. More explanations on the algorithm that recircularizes linearized plasmid DNA for primer3.
+3. More explanations on the algorithm that recircularizes linearized plasmid DNA for primer3.
-5. Put all these primer pairs into Benchling easily.

 ### Acknowledgement